 - Things you need to consider before starting a successful attack

-- Single most important principle about keeping tension in the game, and why and how you should do it against stronger opponents
+- The single most important principle about keeping tension in the game, and why and how you should do it against stronger opponents

 VIDEO COURSE + PRACTICUM